girard-g/polaris/docs/indexing.md

 The indexing pipeline takes a file system path and produces semantic vector chunks in the database.
 It is incremental by default — unchanged files are skipped.

+For large corpora (5k+ documents), the pipeline uses a **three-phase design** that eliminates double file reads, maximises embedding batch sizes, and writes all files in a single transaction.

 ## Pipeline Stages

 ```